Learn Japanese with Instagram: 15 Sugoi Accounts You Should Follow Today!

 And remember: Don’t cheat!
 I’ll repeat myself here: Don’t hit “Translate!”
 That is the opposite of active reading.

 The best thing about Instagram is that you can tailor it to your exact tastes and interests—no matter which language you’re using to browse!
-To help you get started on your bilingual Feed, here are over 20 popular Japanese Instagram accounts divided into some of the most common categories.
+To help you get started on your bilingual Feed, here are 15 popular Japanese Instagram accounts divided into some of the most common categories.